 ROSEN, A GLOBAL AND LEADING LAW FIRM, Encourages Alliance Data Systems Corporation n/k/a Bread Financial Holdings, Inc. Investors with Losses to Secure Counsel Before Important Deadline in Securities Class Action – LYLT, LYLTQ

-NEW YORK, May 07, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of common stock of Loyalty Ventures Inc. (NASDAQ: LYLT) (OTC: LYLTQ) between November 8, 2021 and June 7, 2022, both dates inclusive (the “Class Period”), of the important June 26, 2023 lead plaintiff deadline.
+NEW YORK, May 07, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of common stock of Loyalty Ventures Inc. LYLT LYLTQ between November 8, 2021 and June 7, 2022, both dates inclusive (the "Class Period"), of the important June 26, 2023 lead plaintiff deadline.
 Loyalty Ventures was created as a result of a November 2021 spinoff from Alliance Data Systems Corporation n/k/a Bread Financial Holdings, Inc. ("ADS"), the defendant company in this case.
 A class action lawsuit has already been filed.

 SO WHAT: If you purchased Loyalty securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.